cefet-rj-dal/tspredit/filter/ts_fil_kalman.md

+Kalman filter: A linear Gaussian state-space model represents the latent state evolution and observations.
+The Kalman filter recursively computes the optimal (minimum variance) state estimate by alternating prediction and update steps weighted by the Kalman gain.
+Tuning process/observation noise controls smoothness versus responsiveness.

 Objective: Smooth the series using a state-space model with a Kalman Filter, controlling observation noise (H) and process noise (Q).

 ``` r